davidweatherstone/Data-Analyst-Portfolio/README.md

 Through my professional experience, I have gained a strong foundation in **data analysis**, **reporting**, and **relationship management**.
 I have provided valuable insights to management through data analysis and reporting, and I am eager to continue building upon these skills as I embark on my career as a data analyst.
 I am excited to join a **forward-thinking organisation** and make a meaningful contribution to its success.
 You can find my CV [here](https://drive.google.com/file/d/1FRTk8Pzkjvy1S52SktgnODWZVsr5KDFK/view?usp=sharing).

 ## Skills
-📊 Microsoft Excel: v/xlookups, pivot tables, conditional formatting, data validation, charts and graphs
+📊 **Microsoft Excel**: v/xlookups, pivot tables, conditional formatting, data validation, charts and graphs

-🔍 PowerQuery: data sourcing and transformation, merging and appending tables, creating custom columns and calculations
+🔍 **PowerQuery**: data sourcing and transformation, merging and appending tables, creating custom columns and calculations

-💾 SQL: querying, joins, aggregations, indexing, data normalisation, views, stored procedures, common table expressions
+💾 **SQL**: querying, joins, aggregations, indexing, data normalisation, views, stored procedures, common table expressions

-🔮 Power BI: DAX, data modelling, creating and formatting visualisations, data exploration and discovery
+🔮 **Power BI**: DAX, data modelling, creating and formatting visualisations, data exploration and discovery

 ## Projects